Sharing is caring!

 Although it may not be widely accepted, most dog trainers concur that most dogs, including puppies, are allowed to go off-leash far too soon and before they’re ready.

-For exercise purposes, it may seem ideal to release your arm from all the tugging and energetic play, but many dogs are simply not ready for off-leash rights just yet.
+For exercise purposes, it may seem ideal to release your arm from all the tugging and energetic play, but many dogs still need to be ready for off-leash rights.

 When my training customers wish to take their dog off-leash, these are the first things I advise them to think about:

-• City environs are far too hectic and unpredictably chaotic for a dog to be left unattended.
+- City environs need to be more relaxed and predictable for a dog to be left unattended.
 Though they have their concerns, such as wildlife or cattle, rural locations can be a safer option.

 How To Train Your Dogs Off-Leash